-If you’re trying to pay off debt, a 0% balance transfer credit card could save you hundreds – even thousands – of dollars in interest payments.
-I took advantage of multiple 0% interest offers from several credit card companies, including Citi, Chase, and Discover on my own journey to debt freedom.
+If you’re trying to pay off debt, a 0% balance transfer credit card could save you hundreds–even thousands–of dollars in interest payments.
+I took advantage of multiple 0% interest offers from several credit card companies on my own journey to debt freedom.
 In fact, I continued to roll my debt over to new balance transfer cards for several years until our debt was finally paid off.

 To begin with, let’s review the best offers currently available based on our rating methodology that is described at the end of this article.